 I've been using BTRFS for years and have encountered few problems.
 Some of them are small and can be avoided with some smart improvements.
 The following advice is based on my experience.

 You can find posts online arguing against these options, so your mileage may vary.

 Fragmentation, speed and compression

-If using rotating disks, use space_cache and autodefrag options.
-The latter can slow down writes, but keep the disk in a usable state for a long time.
-Otherwise, fragmentation can become a problem.
+If using rotating disks, employ the space_cache and autodefrag options.
+The latter can slow down writes but will keep the disk in a usable state for a long time.
+Otherwise, fragmentation may become a problem.

 Generally speaking, I use compression.
-Modern cpus are much much faster than rotating disks, so compressing data before writing saves space and, often, speed.
+Modern CPUs are much faster than rotating disks, so compressing data before writing saves space and often improves speed.

 Filesystem stats and status

 Periodically, check the file system status with the command "btrfs fi df [mountpoint]."
 Here's an example: